Kid Gleason

 William Jethro "Kid" Gleason (October 26, 1866 – January 2, 1933) was an American Major League Baseball (MLB) player and manager.
 Gleason managed the Chicago White Sox from 1919 through 1923.
-His first season as a big league manager was notable for his team's appearance in the World Series and the ensuing Black Sox Scandal, although Gleason was not involved in the scandal.
+His first season as a big league manager was notable for his team's appearance in the World Series and the ensuing Black Sox Scandal, although Gleason does not appear to have been involved in the scandal.
 After leaving the White Sox, Gleason was on the coaching staff for the Philadelphia Athletics, until 1931.

 Early life

 Gleason was born in Camden, New Jersey.
 He acquired the nickname "Kid" early in life, not only because of his short stature (growing to only 5-foot-7, 155 pounds) but also because of his quite energetic, youthful nature.
 His family later moved to the Pocono Mountains in northeast Pennsylvania, where his father worked as a coal miner.